ZCW-Data-Zeta/CircusCircus/forum/forum_IM/IM_README.md

-# Chat Program for Flask based forum in Python3(.8.9)
+# Chat Program for Flask based forum in Python3(.8.*)
 ## Developed for ZCW Deta Zeta group
+be sure to install $ pip install flask-socketio flask's socketIO is essential to allow for the forum to host the chat server
 ## General Decisions to be made

 #### How to handle user authentication?